EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Introduction

-\begin{enumerate} \item A heterogeneous graph based MDP is formulated for the dual kitting constrained FAFSP, where assembly supply and multi-product delivery decisions are jointly represented as directed edges to eliminate hierarchical conflicts in multi stage supply.
+\begin{enumerate} \item We formulate a heterogeneous graph-based MDP for the dual kitting constrained FAFSP, which jointly represents assembly supply and multi-product delivery decisions as directed edges to resolve multi-stage hierarchical conflicts.
+Furthermore, a feature fitting rule evolution mechanism is designed to generate PDRs that dynamically adapt to system features, enhancing the generalization ability of perturbation scenarios.

-\item An automatic PDR design framework named LLM4DRD is proposed for online FAFSP.
-A dual-expert mechanism with LLM-A for rule generation and LLM-S for scheduling evaluation is employed to achieve cross-domain integration of algorithm design and optimization knowledge for continuous improvement.

-\item An elite knowledge guided initialization mechanism is introduced to transfer high level design knowledge into the initial PDR construction, improving the quality of initial rules and accelerating convergence.

-\item A hybrid evaluation strategy is developed to assess PDR adaptability in dynamic multi level manufacturing systems by combining objective indicators with empirical evaluation, supporting more targeted performance improvement.

-\item A feature fitting based rule evolution mechanism is designed to continually extract dynamic PDRs that align with system features by leveraging domain knowledge, thereby improving both search efficiency and generalization performance. \end{enumerate}
+\item We propose an LLM-assisted evolving dispatching rule framework (EvoDR) for dynamic FAFSP.
+It integrates a dual-expert mechanism, where LLM-A generates rules and LLM-S conducts scheduling analysis and reflection, enabling cross-domain fusion of algorithmic and scheduling knowledge for continuous improvement.
+Furthermore, an elite knowledge guided initialization mechanism injects high-level design knowledge to produce high-quality initial PDRs.
+We also introduce a hybrid evaluation strategy, combining objective indicators with empirical evaluation to accurately assess PDR's adaptability in dynamic multi-level manufacturing systems, supporting targeted performance improvement.

+\item We conducte a series of experiments on industrial and generated instances to comprehensively evaluate EvoDR.
+The performance and cost of EvoDR are analyzed in experiments with different LLMs and temperature settings.
+Then, We demonstrate that EvoDR outperforms many existing AHD methods.
+Moreover, it surpasses widely used manually designed PDRs for dynamic FAFSP across 480 instances in 24 different scenarios defined by varying resource load levels, disturbance intensities, and order conditions.